Aremco Blogs - Latest News and Updates

 3. Assess Costs and Maintenance

 • Upfront Costs: Bollards tend to be more cost-effective initially compared to barriers.
-However, barriers offer more robust security, especially in high-risk areas.
+However, barriers provide more robust security, especially in high-risk areas.

-• Long-Term Maintenance: While bollards are easy to maintain, barriers may require fewer repairs over time due to their sturdy nature, which can save on long-term costs.
+• Long-Term Maintenance: While bollards are easy to maintain, barriers may require fewer repairs over time due to their sturdier nature, potentially saving on long-term costs.

 4. Environmental and Sustainability Considerations